logigearcorp/docs.testarchitect.com/content/automation-guide/action-based-testing-language/built-in-actions/user-interface-actions/toolbar-menu-scrollbar/select-context-menu-item/_index.md

         Double left-mouse click.

-    **Note:** click type is an unsupported argument and hence invisible.
+{{<note>}} click type is an unsupported argument and hence invisible.
 To use it, you must specify both the value and the header click type in the cells to the right of the y argument.

 ## Valid contexts